Students are eligible for graduation when they have fulfilled the following:

-Complete a minimum of 67*** credit hours of course credit plus successful completion of non-credit topics.
-Achievement of a "C" (2.0) grade average in all courses.
+Complete a minimum of 67 credit hours with the minimum of a "C" (2.0) grade average in all courses.

 Students of good moral character with a minimum of an associate’s degree who have graduated from an accredited two-year program qualify to apply for registration through the American Registry of Radiologic Technologists.
-Certification in Radiography is accomplished by successful completion of a two-hundred question examination.
+Certification in Radiography is accomplished by successful completion of a 200-question examination.
 The cost of the examination is $200.

 The certificate of registration gives the applicant the right to use the title "Registered Technologist - Radiographer (RTR)."
 This certification is recognized by most states that have licensing laws.
 For further information on licensing, please call the program director at 414-805-4999.